| | The ip device provides the interface to Internet Protocol stacks.

 dial(2).

-TCP connections are reliable point–to–point byte streams; there
+TCP TCP connections are reliable point–to–point byte streams; there

 are no message delimiters.
 A connection is determined by the address